All Episodes

 But what does that actually mean to lose?

-Because what we're finding out quickly is that once someone develops it, the other per other country or other company, other people can just copy it and roll it out because that's where we are in technology.
+Because what we're finding out quickly is that once someone develops it, the other country or other company, other people can just copy it and roll it out because that's where we are in technology.

-But there's no losing to the other side, because if the other side builds it, this side also gets it.
+So they just want first mover advantage as far as the economics, but there's no losing to the other side because if the other side builds it, this side also gets it.

 Well, okay, that's interesting.